Image via Pixabay

 When it comes to children’s beds, one minute they barely take up a quarter of the mattress, and the next they’ve outgrown it completely.
 With their never-ending growth spurts, choosing the right size bed for your child may seem like a guessing game.
 We’ve put together a few tips to help you tackle the task, so that you can rest assured that your child will have a comfortable, safe bed that fits him or her just right.

-What stage is your child and family in?
+What stage are your child and family in?

 Most children trade in a crib for a bed by age 3, so around this time is when you’ll want to start checking out different bed options and deciding what is right for your child.
 When it comes time to search, your choices are to transition to a toddler bed, or go straight to a twin or a full bed.
 Toddler beds are essentially the same size as a crib (crib mattresses measure 28” x 52”), so will buy you a year or two at most.
 However, if you child has a crib that converts to a toddler bed, it’s often worthwhile to use it as this can help ease the transition to sleeping in a bed since your child will already feel comfortable in safe in their crib frame.